 How Much Does Youth Hockey Cost in Iowa?

 Iowa's hockey scene is growing steadily, anchored by programs in Des Moines, Cedar Rapids, and the Quad Cities.
-Community rinks and enthusiastic volunteer organizations keep house hockey costs well below the national average, though AA and AAA families regularly cross state lines for tournaments.
+Community rinks and volunteer-led organizations keep house hockey costs well below the national average, though AA and AAA families regularly cross state lines for tournaments.

 Season Cost by Level